Exa

 Exa camera

 I am surely aware that this headline may not fit to the currently dominating Zeitgeist of „Bigger is Better“.
-But we have to move our thoughts into an entirly different time.
-The Exa-cameras are an expression of the meagre and modest conditions in a just newly formed entity called German Democratic Republic – the Soviet-occupied part of Germany after 1945.
+But we have to move our thoughts into an entirely different time.
+The Exa-cameras are an expression of the meagre and modest conditions in a just newly formed "entity" called German Democratic Republic – the Soviet-occupied part of Germany after 1945.
 This region traditionally did have a high economical potential with its manifold industrial enterprises mainly structured in medium-sized businesses.
 But just because of this industrial characteristic this region was even more burdened with loss and destruction because of the bombardment by Britain and the US during the war followed by the dismantlement of plants and huge parts of the technical infrastructure by the Soviet Union.
 When this East-German state was finally formed in October 1949 the residents had to start right from scratch in many fields.
 And understandably in the beginning this had to be done with as much as possible output from as less as possible input.

 Kiné Exacta 1948

 Stating this I have to admit that there were exceptions.
 Luxuriousness and application of material didn't have to be restricted when the authorities were speculating for a benefit on a multiplied level.
-One of the really preeminent industrial products of that category was the Kiné-Exakta of the Ihagee Camera Works in Dresden.
+One of the really pre-eminent industrial products of that category was the Kiné-Exakta of the Ihagee Camera Works in Dresden.
 Being almost entirely destroyed in the bombardments of February 1945, this factory started to make the Exakta again as soon as possible.
 This camera was seen as one of the most advanced cameras in those days.
 In the mid 1930s constructor Karl Nüchterlein tried to solve every problem connected with the combination of the single lens reflex type of camera with the 35mm cinè film.
 He applied several dozens of patents in this regard.
 As a result of that the Exakta was still up to date when it was relaunched in 1948.

 Exakta Adverstisment Popular Photography May 1949